 Of course, the gorgeous train station as mentioned above is a great way to travel to and from Limoges.
 It’s only a short walk to the main city centre.
 Trains to Paris takes just over 3 hours and Bordeaux is about 2 hours on the train.

 The main coach station Ciel Benedictins is close to the city centre and has buses heading to various destinations.

-Taking a road trip to Limoges from Paris is via the A20 motorway and takes nearly 4 hours, although there are plenty of beautiful stops you could make on the way!
+Taking a road trip from Paris is via the A20 motorway and takes nearly 4 hours, although there are plenty of beautiful stops you could make on the way!

 Even the bathroom (towels included) required you to be a contortionist to shower and get dressed in the tiny space.
 But you get what you pay for so at €86 for 2 nights, for 2 people it was ok for a short trip.

 There are plenty more options for places to stay in Limoges from budget to luxury, in fact, there are over 90 different options.